in-toto/attestation/README.md

 ## Learning about in-toto attestations

+To get started, check out the [overview] of the in-toto Attestation Framework.

+For a deeper dive, we recommend reading through our [documentation] to learn more about the goals of the in-toto Attestation Framework.

 Visit [https://in-toto.io](https://in-toto.io) to learn about the larger in-toto project.

-For a deeper dive, we recommend reading through our [documentation] to learn more about the goals of the in-toto Attestation Framework.

 ## Working with in-toto attestations